Analyzing InTime Results¶

 |Errors and Warnings||Aggregate all the warnings and errors to give an overall view of the design.|

-Add Jobs To Analysis¶
+Add Data for Analysis¶

 Right-click on a existing job/strategy, and choose

 Analyze Job <Job ID>.
-This will add this job (and its child jobs) to the pool of data to be analyzed.
+This will only add this job (and its child jobs) to the pool of data to be analyzed.

-Add Job <Jobd ID> option.
+Add Job <Jobd ID>option.
 To add a single strategy, just click on the strategy and select the

-Add <strategy name> option.
+Add <strategy name>option.

 To clear the Analysis, go to